 CoA No. Condition Requirements Document Reference (b) a safety audit of existing and proposed pedestrian and cycle facilities to address the above standards; (c) details of selected routes and connections to existing local and regional routes; (d) timing and staging of all works; (e) infrastructure details, including lighting, safety, security, and standards compliance; (f) signage and wayfinding measures; and (g) details of associated landscaping works.
 All identified works arising from this condition are to be implemented prior to the commencement of project operations, except as permitted by this approval.
 E61 A Road Dilapidation Report must be prepared by a suitably qualified person, for local roads (and associated infrastructure within the road reserve) proposed to be used by heavy vehicles for works associated with the CSSI, before the commencement of use by such vehicles.
 Copies of the Road Dilapidation Report must be provided to the relevant road authorities within three (3) weeks of completing the surveys and no later than one (1) month before the use of local roads by such vehicles.
 Section 5.3 E62 If damage to roads occurs as a result of the construction of CSSI, the Proponent must either: (a) compensate the relevant road authority for the damage so caused.
 The amount of compensation may be agreed with the relevant road authority, but compensation must be paid even if no agreement is reached; or (b) rectify the damage so as to restore the road to at least the condition it was in pre- construction.
-Section 5.3
+Section 5.3.2

-Table 27 Revised Environmental Mitigation Measures relevant to the development of this Sub-plan
+Table 26 Revised Environmental Mitigation Measures relevant to the development of this Sub-plan

-Outcome Ref# Commitment Reference Delays and disruptions to the road network during construction TT01 A Construction Traffic and Access Management Plan (TTAMP) will be prepared as part of the CEMP.
-The TTAMP will include the guidelines, general requirements and principles of traffic management to be implemented during construction.
-It will be prepared in accordance with Austroads Guide to Road Design (with appropriate Roads and Maritime supplements), the RTA Traffic Control at Work Sites Manual and AS1742.3: Manual of uniform traffic control devices - Part 3: Traffic control for works on roads, and any other relevant standard, guide or manual.
-The TTAMP will be prepared in consultation with relevant transport stakeholders and local councils.
-The overarching strategy of the TTAMP will be to: This document Ensure relevant stakeholders are considered during all stages of the project Section 6.2 Comprehensively communicate changes in traffic conditions to emergency services, public transport operators, other road user groups and any other affected stakeholders Section 6.2 Identify measures to manage the movements of construction- related traffic to minimise traffic and access disruptions in the public road network Section 5 Minimise the use of local roads for heavy vehicles Section 4.5 Minimise the loss of on-road parking for local residents Section 5.9 and Construction Parking and Access Strategy (separate to this TTAMP) Describe a car parking strategy for construction staff at the various worksites and ancillary facilities.
+Outcome Ref# Commitment Reference Delays and disruptions to the road network during construction guidelines, general requirements and principles of traffic management to be implemented during construction.
+It will be prepared in accordance with Austroads Guide to Road Design (with appropriate Roads and Maritime supplements), the RTA Traffic Control at Work Sites Manual and AS1742.3: Manual of uniform traffic control devices - Part 3: Traffic control for works on roads, and any This document Ensure relevant stakeholders are considered during all stages of the project Section 6.2 Comprehensively communicate changes in traffic conditions to emergency services, public transport operators, other road user groups and any other affected stakeholders Section 6.2 Identify measures to manage the movements of construction- related traffic to minimise traffic and access disruptions in the public road network Section 5 Minimise the use of local roads for heavy vehicles Section 4.5 s Minimise the loss of on-road parking for local residents Section 5.9 and Construction Parking and Access Strategy (separate to this TTAMP) Describe a car parking strategy for construction staff at the various worksites and ancillary facilities.
 Section 5.9 and Construction Parking